-Shoulder pain is a common ailment among Americans with some needing the care of a doctor, and others being able to treat it on their own at home.
+Shoulder pain is a common ailment among Americans, with some needing the care of a doctor, and others being able to treat it on their own at home.

-Those who require care from doctors may suffer from a torn rotator cuff which may ultimately need surgery.
+Those who require care from doctors may suffer from a torn rotator cuff, which may ultimately need surgery.
 If you have experienced a torn rotator cuff, the Atlanta shoulder surgeons at AICA Orthopedics are highly skilled at diagnosing and treating this type of injury.

 What Causes A Rotator Cuff Tear?

 Those most commonly affected by this type of injury are athletes, in particular, baseball pitchers due to the repetitive nature in which their arm endures.
 A rotator cuff tear occurs when one or more of the four muscles that form tendons around the shoulder joint becomes torn.
-Some tears in the tendons are partial, whereas some are complete tears.
-Not all injuries are sports-related but most tears are caused by repetitive motion or overuse of the shoulder.
+Some cracks in the tendons are partial, whereas some are complete tears.
+Not all injuries are sports-related, but most tears are caused by repetitive motion or overuse of the shoulder.